 - a serious violent felony and a serious drug offense

 Also note that previous convictions cannot count as strikes if they occurred out of the same incident.
-Reno criminal defense attorney Mike Castillo explains:
+Reno criminal defense attorney Neil Shouse explains:

 The U.S. Marshals Service books Jasper at the Washoe County Detention Center for breaking into a Reno home, where he raped the resident and robbed her at gunpoint.
 Jasper is then convicted of the Nevada crime of sexual assault and the Nevada crime of armed robbery.